 UHMW stands for Ultra High Molecular Weight and is an abbreviation of UHMWPE.
 The terminology is used interchangeably.
 You may also hear ropes constructed in this way referred to as HMPE rope in different parts of the world.

 Wire Rope Replacement

 UHMWPE is at least 15 times stronger than steel or wire rope equivalents.
 They’re multiple times stronger than polyester lines of comparable weight.
 In addition to their strength, they’re also much safer than wire.
 The recoil force is much less than steel rope on failure.
 On breakage, steel wire rope has a very unpredictable recoil and displays uneven breakage behaviour.
 This is due to the way that wire rope is coiled.
 When it’s made, multiple strands of metal wire are twisted into a helix to form a composite rope.
 When the rope breaks, the helical rope unravels rapidly, causing razor-sharp edges to release with dangerous force.

-These ropes are increasingly replacing steel and conventional wire ropes in lifting, shipping and offshore applications.
+These ropes are increasingly replacing steel and conventional wire ropes in lifting, shipping and offshore applications. it can reduce injuries and crew fatigue considerably.
 Recently some shipping companies have even begun to use them in cranes.

 Switching over to a UHMWPE line can help to reduce risk factors on work sites.